All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Key Takeaways: - Learn how glp-1 medications protect the kidneys - The FLOW Trial: A Landmark Moment for Kidney Care - Who May Benefit from GLP-1 Kidney Protection - Adding GLP-1 to Your Kidney Care Plan

-This is not a side benefit.
-The data is strong enough that it is changing how nephrologists think about treating kidney disease in patients with type 2 diabetes.
+This isn't a side benefit.
+The data is strong enough that it's changing how nephrologists think about treating kidney disease in patients with type 2 diabetes.

 How GLP-1 Medications Protect the Kidneys